Ruud van Nistelrooy: Leicester City set to appoint former Manchester United interim head coach

 Ruud van Nistelrooy went unbeaten during a four-game spell as interim head coach of Manchester United; Leicester sacked manager Steve Cooper on Monday after just five months in charge; Foxes are on a five-game winless run and sit 16th in Premier League, one point above the relegation zone

-Ruud van Nistelrooy is expected to accept an offer from Leicester City to become their new manager and should be in charge for their game against Brentford on Saturday.
+Ruud van Nistelrooy is expected to accept an offer from Leicester City to become their new manager, but will not take charge of the Foxes this weekend.

-It is thought Van Nistelrooy is currently at his home in the Netherlands, but his appointment could be confirmed quickly.
+Leicester are working on the final details of a deal to install the former Manchester United interim boss as the replacement for Steve Cooper, who was sacked after just five months.

-Van Nistelrooy has been exploring opportunities to become a number one and Sky Sports News understands he had a number of offers from other European clubs.
+First-team coach Ben Dawson will take charge of the team at Brentford on Saturday after taking training this week following Cooper's departure.

 - Why Leicester sacked Steve Cooper after just five months